Is your bladder feeling the pressures of pregnancy? Are you unsure what’s causing the pain and worried it might be serious?

-Of course, if either a UTI or urinary stasis is causing your bladder pain, you’ll need prescription medication.
+You’ll need prescription medication if a UTI or urinary stasis is causing your bladder pain.

 But your discomfort could be just another uncomfortable symptom of pregnancy.
-You may be happy to hear that there is, in fact, a beneficial tool you can use.
-Look for something called a maternity support belt.
+You may be happy to hear that there is a beneficial tool you can use — a maternity support belt.

-Feeling pressure or pain in or near the bladder is perfectly normal to experience at some point during pregnancy.
-For some women, it’s merely due to a growing uterus, and will subside without the need for further treatment.
+It’s normal to feel some pressure or pain in or near the bladder at some point during pregnancy.
+For some women, it’s merely due to a growing uterus and will subside without needing further treatment.

-Sometimes, however, it occurs due to a urinary infection (UTI) or urinary stasis.
+However, it sometimes occurs due to a urinary infection (UTI) or urinary stasis.
 These conditions require treatment with a course of antibiotics or antibacterial drugs.

-Medication is necessary, since one can lead to the other and eventually cause serious, albeit not life-threatening complications.
+Medication is necessary since one infection can lead to another and eventually cause serious complications.